rolfschmidt/Rolfs-TableSearch/README.md

 - [ ] Complex query syntax (`name IN (1,2,3) AND id: 1 AND title: "test"`)
 - [ ] Add endpoints to check database table definitions

+# How to install the package

+1. Click in your admin interface to the area **Admin -> Packages**.

+2. [Download the current version](https://github.com/rolfschmidt/Rolfs-TableSearch/releases) for the package which is compatible to your zammad version.

+3. Install the package.

+4. Run all displayed commands in the UI on your shell and restart your zammad service.

 ## Endpoints

 ### All tables